RagnarB83/ash-documentation/docs/molcrys.rst

 **Note:** The charge and multiplicity keywords probably need to be changed for the new QM-cluster calculations.

+TODO: Create standalone QMregionfragexpand script.

 #########################################
 MOLCRYS: Property calculation
 #########################################

-A QM/MM molecular/spectroscopic property calculations can be carried either using Ash or using the QM program directly.
+A QM/MM molecular/spectroscopic property calculations can be carried either using **ASH** or using the QM program directly.
-If using ORCA, the appropriate property keywords can be added to orcasimpleinput or orcablocks variables in Ash that will be passed onto ORCA.
+If using ORCA, the appropriate property keywords can be added to orcasimpleinput or orcablocks variables in **ASH** that will be passed onto ORCA.

 A single-point QM/MM calculation can be performed by defining a QM/MM object as done before and then pass the QM/MM object and the cluster fragment object to the Singlepoint function.
-Make sure to specify the desired Cluster object: e.g. the original Cluster from the CIF-file or the Cluster file from the QM/MM optimization (contains optimized coordinates for the central fragment).
+Make sure to specify the desired Cluster object: e.g. the original Cluster or the Cluster file from the QM/MM optimization (contains optimized coordinates for the central fragment).

+Script below shows an example electrostatically embedded NMR calculation using ORCA:

 .. code-block:: python